-Joan Richardson Newmarket High School 505 Pickering Crescent Newmarket, Ontario L3Y 8H1 Tel.
-905-895-5159 Email: joan.richardson@yrdsb.ca
+Joan Richardson Newmarket High School 505 Pickering Crescent Newmarket, Ontario L3Y 8H1

+Email: joan.richardson@yrdsb.ca

-The Senior Division O.B.E.A.
-Desktop Publishing Contest is open to all students who have completed (or are presently enrolled in) BTA3O and/or BTX 4O.
+The Senior Division OBEA Desktop Publishing Contest is open to all students who have completed (or are presently enrolled in) BTA3O and/or BTX 4O.
 Students in this course generally learn the advanced features of the software required for completion of this project.
-Individuals, pairs, or groups of no more than three students are eligible to participate in the Contest.
+Individual students are eligible to participate in the Contest.
 The components of the Contest can be completed using any combination of:

-- Microsoft Office Suite

-- Microsoft Publisher (desktop publishing software)

-- Any Publishing program of your choice.
+- Microsoft Publisher (desktop publishing software) - Any Publishing program of your choice.

 Only five (5) submissions per school are accepted.
 Contest entry is due on or before the Contest submission date (refer to the Contest Timeline Chart page).
-Entries must be sponsored by a current member of O.B.E.A. and must include a typed O.B.E.A.
-Identification Form.
-All student entries must be submitted digitally in a PDF file directly to the Contest Chair.
+Entries must be sponsored by a current member of OBEA and must include a typed OBEA Identification Form.
+All student entries must be submitted directly to the Contest Chair in a hard copy and digital formats.